dww100/sct/doc/sluv.md

 sluv < INPUT_FILE
 ~~~~~~~

-INPUT_FILE is a specifically formated file containing residue frquencies (see
+INPUT_FILE is a specifically formated file containing residue frequencies (see
 **Notes**).

 Notes:
 ------

 The input file for sluv contains residue frequencies in a particular order and
-should be generated from the [input template](sluv_input_template),all lines
+should be generated from the [input template](sluv_input_template), all lines
 must be retained but edited as follows:

 + "Template 0" can be replaced with any title